client-engineering-tp/multi-tenancy-gitops/README.md

     - [Sterling File Gateway](doc/sfg-recipe.md)

 ### Tasks:
 1. Select a profile and delete the others from the `0-bootstrap` directory.
-If this is your first usage of the gitops workflow, Use the `single-cluster` profile.
+If this is your first usage of the gitops workflow, Use the `cluster3` profile.
     ```bash
-    GITOPS_PROFILE="0-bootstrap/single-cluster"
+    GITOPS_PROFILE="0-bootstrap/cluster3"
     ```
-2. Review the `Infrastructure` layer [kustomization.yaml](0-bootstrap/single-cluster/1-infra/kustomization.yaml) and un-comment the resources to deploy.
+2. Review the `Infrastructure` layer [kustomization.yaml](0-bootstrap/cluster3/1-infra/kustomization.yaml) and un-comment the resources to deploy.
-3. Review the `Services` layer [kustomization.yaml](0-bootstrap/single-cluster/2-services/kustomization.yaml) and un-comment the resources to deploy.
+3. Review the `Services` layer [kustomization.yaml](0-bootstrap/cluster3/2-services/kustomization.yaml) and un-comment the resources to deploy.
 4. Commit and push changes to your git repository
     ```bash
     git add .